defuse/bqp/blog-source/content/seven.md

 another door-number,” you think, “but I could never make it there.”
 In an adjacent cabinet, you find another vial of fluid, but the fluid is glowing so brightly that it burns.
-You slam the cabinet door shut to protect your eyes, but not before you caught a glimpse of the same large number written on it, its afterimage now fading from view.
+You slam the cabinet door shut to protect your eyes, but not before catching a glimpse of the same large number written on it, its afterimage now fading from view.

 Still in a state of curiosity, you leave the room and decide to enter a random